Gdeveloper47/Gcam/CONTRIBUTING.md

 1. Bash: Not every Windows developer has a terminal that fully supports Bash, so it's generally preferred to write [scripts](/script) in JavaScript instead of Bash.
 1. Filename too long error: There is a 260 character limit for a filename when Git is compiled with `msys`.
 While the suggestions below are not guaranteed to work and could possibly cause other issues, a few workarounds include:
     - Shorten the path by cloning this repo directly into `C:\`
-    - Use a different Git client on Windows
+    - Use a different Git client on Windowshadd pl
     - Update Git configuration: `git config --system core.longpaths true`